Paul Diamond: Debut and The Orient Express (1990–1992)

 Diamond signed with the World Wrestling Federation in 1990, working mainly on the lower card against Dustin Rhodes, Hillbilly Jim, and Al Perez, usually in a losing role.
-Orient Express member Akio Sato decided to take a position in the Titan (WWF) front office focusing on the WWF television rights sold to Japan TV networks following the 1990 Survivor Series.
-Following Survivor Series 1990 the "C-team" house shows were no longer taking place and many wrestlers left television following the event.
+Orient Express member Akio Sato decided to take a position in the Titan (WWF) front office, focusing on the WWF television rights sold to Japan TV networks following the 1990 Survivor Series.
+Following Survivor Series 1990, the "C-team" house shows were no longer taking place and many wrestlers left television following the event.
 The move left Pat Tanaka without a partner in The Orient Express.
 The WWF decided to reunite the team known as Badd Company, only this time with Paul Diamond wearing a mask to hide the fact that he was not Asian and using the name of Kato.
-During this time, the team had a very well received match with their old enemies the Rockers at the 1991 Royal Rumble, and another acclaimed match against the New Foundation at the 1992 Royal Rumble, which were the only PPV appearances for the New Orient Express.
+During this time, the team had a very well received match with their old enemies the Rockers at the 1991 Royal Rumble, and match against the New Foundation at the 1992 Royal Rumble, which were the only PPV appearances for the New Orient Express.
 Kato spent a great deal of the 1992 campaign flying solo, posting a notable victory over The Brooklyn Brawler at Maple Leaf Gardens on February 9, 1992, in addition to collecting wins against the likes of grinders such as Jim Powers, Phil Apollo, JW Storm, Kid Collins, and Dale Wolfe.
 He also would serve as the first opponent for the re-debut of Crush under his "Kona Crush" persona.

 Sato briefly rejoined the team in 1991 to team with Tanaka and Kato for a series of 6-man tag-team matches on WWF house shows, but left the WWF after only a handful of matches.
 Tanaka would leave the WWF in early 1992.
 Diamond continued to wrestle as Kato until that October, primarily being used as an enhancement talent.